 Achieving positive returns in your portfolio while equity markets are getting slammed is a huge advantage!

-Over the course of an entire bear market, Dual Momentum handily beats a buy-and-hold approach.
-In nearly every bear market event, Dual Momentum portfolios would have smaller and shorter drawdowns compared to a passive buy-and-hold index portfolio.
+Over the course of an entire bear market, my Time Averaged Dual Momentum strategy handily beats a buy-and-hold approach.
+In nearly every bear market event, the TADM strategy would have smaller and shorter drawdowns compared to a passive buy-and-hold index portfolio.

-To get a visual of how Dual Momentum performs compared to an annually re-balanced equal weight portfolio, here's a logarithmic chart for the backtest period.
+To get a visual of how Time Averaged Dual Momentum performs compared to an annually re-balanced equal weight portfolio, here's a logarithmic chart for the backtest period.

 Comments & Questions